PM Abiy Meets AU Envoys For Talks On Ethiopia Conflict - UrduPoint

 The international community has warned such a strike could violate rules of war and has called for urgent mediation.

+The federal government launched a military campaign on November 4 after months of friction between Addis Ababa and the TPLF, which governs Ethiopia's northernmost region.

-Addis Ababa has refused to negotiate with the TPLF and Abiy has rebuffed calls for dialogue as "interference" in Ethiopia's internal affairs.
+Abiy has refused to negotiate with the TPLF and rebuffed calls for dialogue as "interference" in Ethiopia's internal affairs.

 But the prime minister received at his office in Addis Ababa on Friday three African ex-leaders -- Joaquim Chissano of Mozambique, Ellen Johnson Sirleaf of Liberia and Kgalema Motlanthe of South Africa -- dispatched this week by the AU as mediators.